RWS-NL/air-node-packages/README.md

 This is a mono-repo for all NodeJS related packages used throughout other AIR projects.
 Each subfolder holds a package that gets published to the NPM registry for use in other projects.

+## Commit Message rules for this repository

+Since this is a mono-repo it is desirable that we show what package we are committing to in the commit message.
+Therefore please prefix your commit message with the name of the package.
+For example: `(webcomponents) Did something` or `(tslint-config) Update TSLint rules`.
+When committing something that is not in one of the packages (for example changes to this readme) prefix it with `(main)`.

 ## Tools and prerequisites for development

 ### All Operating Systems